 37 And you shall become a horror, a proverb, and a byword, among all the peoples where the LORD will lead you away.
 38 You shall carry much seed into the field, and shall gather little in; for the locust shall consume it.
 Deut.
 28:37-38

 They were unwelcome wherever they went.
-Often they could only live on the fringes of towns, establishing Jewish ghettos.
-In Western Europe they fell into the hands of the church of Rome and her INQUISITION.
-In Eastern Europe there were frequent pogroms, repetitively driving them from the land.
-During these many years, everywhere they went they have been called “Wandering Jews.”
+Often, they could only live on the fringes of towns, establishing Jewish ghettos.
+In Western Europe, they fell into the hands of the church of Rome and its INQUISITION.
+In Eastern Europe, there were frequent pogroms, repeatedly driving them from the land.
+During these many years, everywhere they went, they have been called “Wandering Jews.”